 All those activities will show your willingness to commit, in a nutshell, that your approach is pro-active.

-5. Pay attention to the layout of your CV
+5. Pay attention to the layout of your resume

-Your CV must be clear, synthetic, precise, without mistakes and should fit on one page.
+Your resume must be clear, synthetic, precise, without mistakes and should fit on one page.
 Its reading must prove the recruiter that you can bring more to the company.

 6. Send your applications